Covid-19 Lateral Flow Testing in Secondary Schools

 We will support our staff and students throughout, but please contact us if you have any questions.
 You can contact the COVID-19 Lateral Flow Testing Co-Ordinator at the relevant school:

-- The Newbridge School – Mrs Thornton by emailing email@example.com
+- The Newbridge School – Mrs Thompson by emailing email@example.com and

-- The Castle Rock School – Mrs Evans by emailing firstname.lastname@example.org.
+- The Castle Rock School – Miss Booth by firstname.lastname@example.org.

 Thank you for your continued support.